jankergg/SpotifyClone/libs/ui/README.md

 }
 ```

+> Wrap your application tree with `TamaguiProvider` (see `apps/mobile/src/app/App.tsx` or `apps/web/src/main.tsx`) so the component receives the shared theme configuration.

 ### Web integration

-- Vite is configured (`apps/web/vite.config.ts`) to alias `react-native` to `react-native-web`.
+- Vite uses the Tamagui Vite plugin (`apps/web/vite.config.ts`) to extract styles and feed the design tokens to the bundler.
-- Jest is configured (`apps/web/jest.config.ts`) with the same alias so tests run against the web renderer.
+- Jest is configured (`apps/web/jest.config.ts`) to transform Tamagui packages, inject the config, and set `TAMAGUI_TARGET=web` during tests.

 ### Mobile integration

 Use the component inside React Native screens.
-Linking actions fall back to `Linking.openURL` when only an `href` is provided.
+Tamagui theme tokens are provided by `TamaguiProvider` in `apps/mobile/src/app/App.tsx`, and linking actions fall back to `Linking.openURL` when only an `href` is provided.

 ## Running unit tests